RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/unicode.md

 - __substr()__: the same goes for substr()
 - __translate()__: here are more repercussions that might not have been wholly solved in any implementation (needs further study)
 - __lower()__ and __upper()__: how, for example, to change the case on Greek or Cyrillic

+- __c2x__: we need to decide how to handle compatibility, perhaps adding length and encoding parameters

 ## I/O functions and methods
 The I/O components should be able to recognize byte order of UTF(16 or 32) files by checking the byte order marker (BOM).